dhruvsethi/Scrabble/README.md

 Computescore() will assign each character with it’s value and returns  a hash map with word as the key and score as the value.

 FindHighest() will find the word with the highest count.

+# - is given as input instead of the blank tile